Access to Courses

 Minimum acceptable grades and grade point averages

-• Students must receive a passing grade (D- or above) for a course to be counted toward their concentration.
+• Students must receive a passing grade (D- or above) for a course to be counted toward their major.

 • Students must achieve an overall cumulative gpa of 2.0 to graduate from LSA.

-• Students must achieve a concentration gpa of 2.0 to graduate with a concentration in OS.
-The concentration gpa includes any course used to fulfill a concentration requirement, plus any course with the designation “ORGSTUDY”, even if not used for a concentration requirement.
-The concentration gpa does not include prerequisites.
+• Students must achieve a major gpa of 2.0 to graduate with a major in OS.
+The major gpa includes any course used to fulfill a major requirement, plus any course with the designation “ORGSTUDY”, even if not used for a major requirement.
+The major gpa does not include prerequisites.

 Residency in OS Program

-• The concentration in Organizational Studies is considered to be a two-year program.
+• The major in Organizational Studies is considered to be a two-year program.

-• Due to the sequence of the concentration curriculum, OS students must spend at least 3 terms in residence on the Ann Arbor campus.
+• Due to the sequence of the major curriculum, OS students must spend at least 3 terms in residence on the Ann Arbor campus.

 • Students may *not* use extra courses in one requirement area to fulfill a different requirement area (i.e., an extra Cluster C course may not be counted in Cluster B, etc.).